 Vogue with Me is a Digital Do It Yourself (DIY) Curriculum, that introduces students to the dance form of vogue/voguing.
 This dance form was invented by the Black and Brown LGBTQ+ dancers of the House Ballroom Scene (a drag micro-culture) in New York City in the late 1960's.
 And now, Vogue is practiced around the world.
 In this curriculum students will learn about the history and culture that created the dance, as well as explore the basic "5 Elements of Vogue," which are Hands Performance, Spins, Catwalk, Duckwalk, Dips and Floor Performance.
-In learning these basic elements, students with the stretches, exercises, and sequences necessary in order to demonstrate the basic dance elements of voguing, and also be able to contextualize what the basic dance elements means to the House Ballroom Scene culture.
+In learning these basic elements, student will be able to create a vogue dance phrase to perform on their own.
+This curriculum is meant to provide students with the stretches, exercises, and sequences necessary in order to demonstrate the basic dance elements of voguing, and also be able to contextualize what the basic dance elements means to the House Ballroom Scene culture.
 Lastly, through this curriculum, voguing inspire and boldness in their dancing, as well as creativity in the student.